rparini/cxroots/docs_src/theory.rst

 cxroots starts by computing the total number of roots (counting multiplicities) :math:`N` within :math:`C`.
 If :math:`N>M`, where :math:`M` is supplied by the user, then the contour is subdivided until a set of contours is obtained where the number of roots within each one is :math:`\leq M`.

-The roots within each of these contours are approximated using the method of [1] which involves calculating integrals of the form
+The roots within each of these contours are approximated using the method of [KB]_ which involves calculating integrals of the form

 .. math::
 	\frac{1}{2\pi i} \int_C \phi(z)\psi(z) \frac{f'(z)}{f(z)} dz